bartoginski/colors/README.md

-# colors
+# About
-its generating random hex rgb color
+Generates random hex rgb color, and displays it.

+# Techologies
+- pure JavaScript
+- HTML/CSS